gustavo-beck/wavebender-gan/README.md

 [hifi_link]: https://github.com/jik876/hifi-gan

-This tutorial and repo is under construction (releasing date: 09/05/2022 after 6pm CET).
+This tutorial and repo is under construction.

 This is the official code repository for the paper [Wavebender GAN: An architecture for phonetically meaningful speech manipulation][paper_link].